-In general, the recognition rates found here are comparable to those typically found for the basic-emotion expressions in small-scale society samples when multiple-option, forcedchoice response methods are used; for example, recognition rates in one of the first non-Western groups tested, the Fore of Papua New Guinea, were 82% for happy, 54% for fear, 44% for disgust, and 50% for anger (Ekman et al., 1969).
+the first non-Western groups tested, the Fore of Papua New Guinea, were 82% for happy, 54% for fear, 44% for disgust, and 50% for anger (Ekman et al., 1969).
 Of note, those researchers did not provide the option for participants to say "no emotion" or "other"; the absence of these options likely inflated those prior results (Russell, 1994).
-Thus, although the recognition rates found here may seem lower than rates typically found in highly educated Western samples, they are in fact completely consistent with all previous studies that have assessed recognition of facial expressions of emotion in non-Western, traditional small-scale societies (i.e., Boucher & Carlson, 1980; Ekman et al., 1969; Ekman, 1972), and with most cross-cultural studies conducted in educated samples from non-Western industrialized societies, as well.
+Thus, although the recognition rates found here may seem lower than rates typically found in highly educated Western samples, they are in fact completely consistent with all previous studies that have assessed recognition of facial expressions of emotion in non-Western, traditional small-scale societies (i.e., Boucher & Carlson, 1980; Ekman, 1992; Ekman et al., 1969) and with most cross-cultural studies conducted in educated samples from non-Western industrialized societies as well.
 Based on Elfenbein and Ambady's (2002) meta-analysis, mean rates (across emotion expressions) range from 27% to 91%, and the overall mean across the 51 studies they examined (all of which included at least one North American sample, which almost always raised the study's mean) was 66%, not considerably higher than the rate found here for pride.
-There are numerous reasons for the well-replicated finding of lower recognition rates in non-Western compared to Western samples, as well as for a similar difference between highly educated samples from industrialized populations compared to non-literate individuals living in small-scale traditional societies, including cultural dialects and display rules that may lead to more and less subtle differences in the way emotions are displayed across cultures, as well as increased error rates resulting from translation problems, difficulties associated with maintaining tight experimental control in a field setting, and asking participants who hold strikingly different cultural values and are unfamiliar with research practices to examine images of strangers and identify their emotions (see Elfenbein & Ambady, 2002; Elfenbein & Ambady, 2003; Marsh, Elfenbein, & Ambady, 2003; Matsumoto, 1990; 2002).
+There are numerous reasons for the wellreplicated finding of lower recognition rates in non-Western compared with Western samples, as well as for a similar difference between highly educated samples from industrialized populations compared with nonliterate individuals living in small-scale traditional societies.
+These include cultural dialects and display rules that may lead to more and less subtle differences in the way emotions are displayed across cultures, as well as increased error rates resulting from translation problems, difficulties associated with maintaining tight experimental control in a field setting, and difficulties when asking participants who hold strikingly different cultural values and are unfamiliar with research practices to examine images of strangers and identify their emotions (see Elfenbein & Ambady, 2002, 2003; Marsh, Elfenbein, & Ambady, 2003; Matsumoto, 1990, 2002).
 Taking these issues into account, the recognition rates found here suggest that Fijians, in general, showed a high level of accuracy.
-Using unbiased hit rates, which take into account both error and base rates (Wagner, 1983), we found a similar pattern (62% for happiness, 49% for shame, 36% for pride, and 33% for anger; all significantly greater than chance based on the binomial test, p < .05).
+Using unbiased hit rates, which take into account both error and base rates (Wagner, 1993), we found a similar pattern (62% for happiness, 49% for shame, 36% for pride, and 33% for anger; all significantly greater than chance based on the binomial test, p < .05).
 There were no significant target effects on recognition of any expression.

 On average, while 40% of participants mislabeled pride displays as happiness, only 7% mislabeled happy displays as pride.
-Thus, the majority of participants correctly discriminated between the two expressions, making it unlikely that confusions between pride and happiness account for the absence of a difference in the two expressions' associations with high-status.
+Thus, the majority of participants correctly discriminated between the two expressions, making it unlikely that confusions between pride and happiness account for the absence of a difference in the two expressions' associations with high status.
 Participants made almost no other errors in labeling pride displays; the expression was identified as fear by 3% of participants and anger by 1%.
-The label "pride" was occasionally mistakenly applied to other expressions; it accounted for 25% of responses to neutral displays (as mentioned above), 20% of responses to anger displays, 7% of responses to happy displays, and 5% to shame; thus, pride's overall "false alarm" rate was 14%.
+The label "pride" was occasionally mistakenly applied to other expressions; it accounted for 25% of responses to neutral displays (as mentioned earlier), 20% of responses to anger displays, 7% of responses to happy displays, and 5% to shame; thus, pride's overall "false alarm" rate was 14%.